 A common question we’re asked here at Early Start Nutrition, is around what foods to serve children at snack time.
 In this blog we’ll be exploring how to plan healthy snacks for little ones and which foods to include.

 As part of a healthy meal routine, toddlers should be offered 2-3 healthy snacks across the day.
 One mid-morning (between breakfast and lunch), one mid- afternoon (between lunch and tea) and an optional evening snack.
-This helps children to maintain their energy levels and provide important nutrients to support growth, development and learning.
+This helps children to maintain their energy levels and provides them with important nutrients to support their growth, development and learning.

 Timings of meals and snacks

 It’s a good idea to offer meals and snacks at a similar time each day.
 This allows children to establish a good meal routine, which helps them to manage their appetite.
 Ideally there should be around a 2-3 hour gap between each meal and snack.
 If offered too close together, for example snack at 10:30am and lunch at 11:30am, it’s likely to reduce a child’s appetite for the food offered at the main meal.

 In working with early years settings over the last few years, we’ve found some have difficulty with the spacing of meals and snacks.
 Staffing issues and fitting in other daily activities can make the timings of meals and snacks difficult.
 However, it’s essential that you provide children with a suitable meal and snack routine and work together to create solutions to overcome any potential barriers.

 The ideal mealtime should last around 20- 30 minutes.
 This is enough time for children to eat as much as they need, without feeling rushed or losing interest.
 Of course, some children may take a little longer than others, so it’s important to recognise their individual needs.